dawud-b/FireSim/chipyard_doc.md

 -----

+> The documentation is correct up to this point. `firesim infrasetup` is not yet running without errors.

 Now run
 ```bash
 firesim infrasetup
 ```
 This will copy the tar file and flash the fpga.

 Then run `firesim boot` (simulatates in the background) or `firesim runworkload` (shows simulation progress) to start simulation.

 Running will create a screen session to go into: